Finding Your Voice: 15 Ways to Build the Confidence to Speak Up

 15. Remember Why You're Here

 You're in the room for a reason.
-Your perspective has value.
+Your voice brings value.
+You were hired — and trusted — to contribute.
 Start with one clear sentence.
 Let that be enough.

-You don't need to wait until you feel 100% confident.
+You don't need to wait until you feel 100% confident to speak up.
 You just need to begin.
-Even a quiet voice can have a powerful impact — especially when it's used with intention.
+Even a quiet voice can make a powerful impact — especially when used with purpose.

-Remember: Confidence builds through small, consistent steps.
-Try one or two of these, see what shifts, and be kind to yourself along the way.
+Confidence builds through small, consistent steps.
+Try one or two of these ideas and see what shifts.
+Be your own kind, strategic coach along the way.

-If something resonates — or if you're curious about how this could apply to your specific situation or team — feel free to reach out.
-I'm always happy to talk voice, presence, and communication.
+If something here resonates — or if you're curious how this applies to your unique situation or team — I'd love to hear from you.
+I'm always happy to talk voice, speech, presence, and communication.